-The ASMS has been established on the framework founded upon and recommended by ICAO and is divided into three sections as detailed below:
+The ASMS has been established on the framework founded upon and recommended by ICAO:

 5. Safety Forums

 The company views communication as a key to success that is critical to safety.
 Formal safety meetings shall be convened once every three months and used as a facilitator to discuss Air Safety openly.
 All meetings will have a formal agenda and will require action points to be resolved within a calendar month of the meeting.
 All minutes will be distributed accordingly.